srl-labs/learn-srlinux/docs/tutorials/evpn-mh/verify.md

 The configured ES parameters are displayed here, as well as the ES peers and the selected DF.

-Let's send some CE to CE traffic at this point to see if multi-homing works.
+Let's send some CE to CE traffic at this point to see if multioming works.
 Also for SR Linux fabric to learn some MACs.

 Connect to `ce1` and send packets to the remote IP addresses: